Khmer traditional clothing: Textiles

 In addition to their stylistic features, sompots especially are differentiated by the fabric they are made from.

-Silk weaving in Cambodia has a long history.
-The practice dates to as early as the late 13th century.
-According to Zhou Daguan's record, "None of the locals produces silk.
-Nor do the women know how to stitch and darn with a needle and thread.
-The only thing they can do is weave cotton from Kapok.
-Even then they cannot spin the yarn, but just use their hands to gather the cloth into strands.
+Silk and cotton weaving in Cambodia have a long history.
+Written records, bas-reliefs and the report of the Chinese emissary Zhou Daguan who stayed in Angkor in 1296 show that looms have been used to weave sompots since ancient times.
+Women learned to apply highly complex methods and intricate patterns.

-They do not use a loom for weaving.
-Instead they just wind one end of the cloth around their waist, hang the other end over a window, and use a bamboo tube as a shuttle".
-Interestingly, Zhoumentioned that people from Siam brought silk production into Angkor, "In recent years people from Siam have come to live in Cambodia, and unlike the locals they engage in silk production.
-The mulberrytrees they grow and the silkworms they raise all came from Siam.
-They themselves weave the silk into clothes made of a black patterned satiny silk".There are three important silk textiles in Cambodia: (1) the ikat silks (chong kiet in Khmer), or hol; (2) the twill-patterned silks; and (3) the weft ikat textiles.
+According to Zhou silk production was brought into Angkor via Siam, "In recent years people from Siam have come to live in Cambodia, and unlike the locals they engage in silk production.
+The mulberry trees they grow and the silkworms they raise all came from Siam.
+They themselves weave the silk into clothes made of a black patterned satiny silk".
+Silkworms have since been breed by villagers along the banks of the Mekong and Bassak rivers as early as the 13th century.

+There are three important silk textiles in Cambodia: (1) the ikat silks (chong kiet in Khmer), or hol; (2) the twill-patterned silks; and (3) the weft ikat textiles.
 Patterns are made by tying natural or synthetic fibers on the weft threads and then dyeing them.
 This process is repeated with different colors until the patterns firm and cloth is woven.
 Red, yellow, green, blue and black are the most commonly used colors.
 Colours were traditionally allocated to different days of the week: starting at Monday, they were dark yellow; purple; green; light green; dark blue; dark red; and bright red.